DCCouncil/dc-law-tools/README.md

 In order to run the scripts in this repo, you must have python3  and pip installed.

+### Linux

+On Ubuntu Linux, be sure to install `python3` and `python3-dev` (required for the `lxml` module).
+You'll also need to install a recent verson of `pip` if the system version is too old; see the [pip installation page](https://pip.pypa.io/en/stable/installing/).

+Alternatively, use a packaged Python distribution like [Miniconda](http://conda.pydata.org/miniconda.html) to handle dependencies.

+Some uses of `python` or `pip` in these instructions may need to be changed to `python3` and `pip3`.

 ## installation

 from the `dc-law-tools` directory run `pip install -r requirements.txt`

 ## build commands

+Ensure that directories named `dc-law-xml` and `dc-law-html` exist under the same parent directory as the `dc-law-tools` project; the files created in the steps below will be put into those directories (clobbering any existing files).

 * `build html all`: build the dc code html by sequentially running all the follow commands:
 	* `build html merge_xml`: resolve all xml references; turn into one single xml document